Elna K. Solvang, chair

 This course is a study in constructive moral reflection on roles and relations in the Christian life.
 This course will examine questions about how Christians should live as people of God, as friends and family members, as workers, as citizens of a democratic state and a pluralistic global society.
 It aims to equip students to think critically and responsibly about living with persons in different social contexts and communities.

 This course is a study in constructive moral reflection on human relations to nature within the Christian life.
 The course will examine questions about whether Christians should love nature and, if so, how.
 It aims to equip students to think critically and responsibly about the Christian and American environmental traditions, about current and expected challenges to sustainable planetary life, and about norms and practical strategies.
-This course can also count toward the global studies program and the environmental studies program.
+This course can also count toward the Global Studies Program and the Environmental and Sustainability Studies Program.

 This course looks at religion in the context of global issues that are relevant to the present day, especially on an international, but also on a local level.
 Topics for the course will vary depending on the issues of the present day and scholarly expertise of the instructor.

-This course is a study of the language of the Hebrew Bible, including the basic grammar, and leading to the reading of prose passages.
+This course is a study of the language of the Hebrew Bible, including basic grammar, leading to the reading of prose passages.

 This course is open to religion majors and minors, sophomores and above.
 REL 210 uses the seminar format to engage students in systematic reflection concerning how the sub-disciplines in the field of religion can contribute to a common topic.
 The class prepares students for the rigors of REL 410 and the methodological approaches of the academic study of religion.